felipenoris/XLSX.jl/docs/src/formatting.md

 julia> XLSX.setBorder(s, "B2,D2,F2"; top=["style"=>"thick", "color"=>"red"])
 -1
 ```
-to merge the top border with the other attributes, to get
+This merges the new top border definition with the other, existing attributes, to get

 ![image|320x500](./images/multicell2.png)